-Microbot Israel has received grants from the Israeli Innovation Authority ("IIA") for participation in research and development since 2013 through March 31, 2024 totaling approximately \$1,878.
+Microbot Israel has received grants from the Israeli Innovation Authority ("IIA") for participation in research and development since 2013 through June 30, 2024 totaling approximately \$1,878.
 This amount includes amounts received in the first quarter of 2024 of approximately \$74, which is a portion of an additional grant from the IIA in the amount of approximately NIS 1,620,000 (approximately \$447) approved by the IIA on June 1, 2023, to further finance the development of the manufacturing process of the LIBERTY® Endovascular Robotic Surgical System.

 In addition, as a result of the agreement with CardioSert Ltd. ("CardioSert") on January 4, 2018, Microbot Israel took over the liability to repay CardioSert's IIA grants in the aggregate amount of approximately \$530.
+See also Notes 3C and 5C below.